SomeoneDistant/SUN/README.md

 # Self Using Note
-**Some Seful Niubi** tricks, techniques and paper.
+**Some Useful Niubi** tricks, repositories and paper.
 Just use Ctrl+F and input key words to search what you what.
-Strikethrough means I have not gone through this paper.
+Strikethrough means I have not gone through it.

-## Structure
+## General Structure
 [High Resolution Net(HRNet)](https://arxiv.org/abs/1904.04514): UNet with convolution in skip connection.

 [DANet](https://arxiv.org/abs/1809.02983): Dual self attention module, great example of [pytorch sync-batch-norm and attention module](https://github.com/junfu1115/DANet).